zubinchopra/portaldocs/portal-sdk/templates/portalfx-forms-overview.md

 ## Overview

 The Portal SDK includes extensive support for displaying and managing user input through the use of Forms.
 Forms offer the ability to take advantage of features like consistent form layout styles, form-integrated UI widgets, user input validation, and data change tracking.

 Forms are created using `HTML` templates, `ViewModels`, and `EditScopes`.

+**NOTE**:  EditScopes are becoming obsolete.
+It is recommended that extensions be developed without edit scopes, as specified in [portalfx-editscopeless-procedure.md](portalfx-editscopeless-procedure.md).

 Developers can use standard `HTML` and **Knockout** to build forms, in addition to the following items for which  the SDK Framework includes support.

   * Labels